"I think every interaction I have, there's something I walk away going, 'Oh my God, I sound like a jerk.' It's constantly happening.": Tim Robinson

 He started skating in high school, took a break during his Second City years, then returned to it.
 He skates multiple times weekly and, according to Thrasher Magazine, "can currently Frontside Flip your face off."

-This tracks with Type 4 psychology: they need personal spaces that remain authentically theirs, unexploited by their public identity.
+This tracks with Type 4 psychology: they need a private self that the public persona cannot colonize.

 Awards and Recognition